varnent/suggestions/README.md

 ##Files
-* picksomething.html is **THE MOST** hacky way of including something in a webpage and also allowing community input.
+* index.html is **THE MOST** hacky way of including something in a webpage and also allowing community input.
 It uses a PHP 'file_get_contents'.
-Editing this changes the "Or, pick something yourself" section on the index of http://www.whatcanidoforwikimedia.org
+Editing this changes the index of http://www.whatcanidoforwikimedia.org - so only pull request sensible things yeah? :3
 *